-You don’t need a ton of supplies to make this not-so-scary mummy, and most of them may already be inside your teacher cupboards.
+You don’t need a ton of supplies to make this not-so-scary mummy, and most of them you may already have on hand!

 - Large gingerbread man cookie cutter

-- Cardboard boxes (you can get several mummies from one depending on the size)
+- Cardboard boxes (you can get several mummies from one box depending on the size)

 - Gentle paper bandage tape (it could probably work with masking tape even though that is not what is used here)

 - Googly eyes

 Ready to make your mummy?
 We love to read the story, “Where’s My Mummy?” to kick off this fun mummy theme, and then we are set to go!

 First, trace your mummy onto a piece of thin cardboard (like a cereal box) and cut it out with scissors.

 Then you will want to paint both sides of the cardboard cutout black and let it dry.

 Next, glue some googly eyes onto your mummy!
 They give him quite the personality, don’t they?